Filtering by: M18

 • Google Calendar ICS

-Emily Neufeld paid tribute to the single detached dwelling and its shifting status in her exhibition Before Demolition.
-Her focus on the home drew from her experience growing up with a father who worked as a building contractor and is grounded in her awareness of Vancouver’s housing crisis marking a divide between the haves and the have-nots.
+In Before Demolition, Emily Neufeld paid tribute to the single detached dwelling and its shifting status.
+Her focus on the home drew from her experience growing up with a father who worked as a building contractor, and is grounded in her awareness of Vancouver’s housing crisis marking a divide between the haves and the have-nots.

 Scouting houses set for demolition, Neufeld obtained permission to enter these sites during the brief window between the departure of the inhabitants and the arrival of the wrecking ball.
 Once inside these domiciles slated to be torn down and rebuilt into townhouses, condos, or larger homes, Neufeld searched for the traces of humanity within these “empty” houses—all the subtle effects that touched her: ghostly imprints of pictures removed from the walls, worn-out areas on carpets, a view of the lawn from the window above a kitchen sink, a cranny of cobwebs.
 The details she found moving share parallels with Roland Barthes’ notion of a photograph’s potential “punctum,” which he outlines in Camera Lucida as “that accident which pricks me (but also bruises me, is poignant to me).”
 These punctum-like elements “disrupting” the house’s architecture led Neufeld to imagine those who had once lived there, and even to see the houses as people, each with their own special temperaments.
 And indeed, Neufeld describes her time spent in these houses as performing “funeral rites.”